lgarceztech/Geocoding/README.md

 ## Technologies Used

 This project is implemented using Python, and the development and testing were conducted in Jupyter Notebooks through Anaconda.
+The data was extracted from Duck Donuts' website.

 ## Further Information